kbirk/esper/README.md

     esper.WebGLContext.bind( 'canvas-id' );
     esper.WebGLContext.bind( canvasDOMElement );

-During the creation of the context, esper will attempt to load all known WebGL extensions.
+During the creation of the context, esper will automatically attempt to load all known WebGL extensions.
 To check whether or not an extension has been successfully loaded.

     // Check if the bound WebGL context supports depth textures. if ( esper.WebGLContext.checkExtension( 'WEBGL_depth_texture' ) ) {
         console.log( 'Depth textures are supported' );
     }

-All supported or unsupported extensions can be queried as well.
+All supported or unsupported extensions can also be queried in batch.

     esper.WebGLContext.supportedExtensions().forEach( function( extension ) {
         console.log( extensions + ' is supported.');
     });

     esper.WebGLContext.unsupportedExtensions().forEach( function( extension ) {
         console.log( extensions + ' is not supported.');
     });

 ### Shaders

-Shaders are programs that execute on the GPU.
+Shaders are programs that execute on the GPU and are essential to 3D programming.
 WebGL currently supports two types of shaders: vertex and fragment.
 Vertex shaders execute on each vertex of the primitive being rendered while fragment shaders execute for each rasterized fragment.
-Shaders accept both urls to source files and source code as strings.
+Shaders accept both URLs to source files and source code as strings.

-    // Create shader object and using source urls (also supports source code strings). var shader = new esper.Shader({
+    // Create shader object and using source URLs (also supports source code strings). var shader = new esper.Shader({
         vert: 'shaders/phong.vert',
         frag: 'shaders/phong.frag'